 Providing a supportive and enriching environment for growth, advancement and leadership.

-The St. Louis College of Pharmacy developed a strategic plan to position itself as a global leader in pharmacy education, collaborative research, and patient centered care.
+The University of Health Sciences and Pharmacy in St. Louis developed a strategic plan to position itself as a global leader in pharmacy education, collaborative research, and patient centered care.
 Attracting and retaining acclaimed faculty and bright students was paramount to the success of that mission.

 The building seamlessly fuses a wide-range of uses, while honoring the critical divisions between quiet study and active collaboration, restful sleep and athletic activity.
 The stairs provide primary movement throughout, connecting floors, dividing and uniting uses, and bringing together students and staff at a prominent bend in the building.
 The resulting collaboration space is surrounded by windows and awash in natural light, drawing occupants to the core, moving students up and down, and serving as a natural gathering space for all within.
 The articulation of windows and light transform the interior uses from open, bright, and public to more private and quiet spaces.